Luminary-S/singlercr/README.md

 ### recommend IDE : Pycharm
 1. you should have a python environment in your directory.
-2. you can set it by open : Setting ->project-> project interpreter -> add -> new environment based on "the python3 of your computer"
+2. you can set it by open : Setting ->project-> project interpreter -> add -> new environment based on "the python3 of your computer", select "inherit from global site-packages"
 3. after setting, you will have a "venv"(environment name) folder in your directory
 4. you should set your python libraries by following the [blog](https://blog.csdn.net/tterminator/article/details/79802094)
 5. you should add: